 Polk, James Knox (former slave)(born: 1845 - died: 1918)

-This entry was submitted by Yvonne Giles, with additional research and sources provided by Brenda Jackson.
+This entry was submitted by Yvonne Giles.
+Additional research and sources were provided by Brenda Jackson.

 Death Certificate #5945, Woodford County, KY.

 Obituaries - Lexington Leader, January 29, 1918, p.
 5, col. 3; Woodford Sun, January 31, 1918 (includes photograph).

 Polk Memorial Baptist - Woodford Sun, October 30, 2003, p.
 A3.

 Kentucky Historical Society Highway Marker Program, June 22, 2008, Marker #2239.

 Brenda Jackson, researcher and family member

 Brenda Jackson found an 1870 census record referring to a James Polk serving in the USCT, 25th Infantry in Texas.
 No mention of his service was made in his obituary.